JJ/raku-grammar-message/README.md

 ## See also

-Original code by Brian Duggan in [`Grammar::PrettyErrors`](https://github.com/bduggan/p6-grammar-prettyerrors ) is the origin of this code.
+Code by Brian Duggan in [`Grammar::PrettyErrors`](https://github.com/bduggan/p6-grammar-prettyerrors ) is the origin of this code.

 ## License

+(c) Brian Duggan, JJ Merelo

 Respecting the original code license, this is also licensed under the Artistic license (included).